Jaemani/Jaemani.github.io/_tabs/about.md

 ## 📚 Activities & Engagement

-- 🧠 Google ML Bootcamp (2024) – Selected as 3rd Cohort Project Member
+- **Google ML Bootcamp (2024)** – Selected as 3rd Cohort Project Member
 Developed a full-stack ML mobile application as part of the official Google ML Bootcamp project track, from model training to app deployment
-- 📘 **AAIS Lab Interview, Hanyang University (2025)** – Interviewed for undergraduate research role in ML/AI
-- 🧪 Regular ML self-study: Kaggle practice (regression, classification, CV), model prototyping
+- **Regular ML self-study**: Kaggle practice (regression, classification, CV)

 ---

 ## 🧭 Research Goals

-- I am deeply interested in **human-centered AI**, particularly in interaction systems powered by sensing technologies
-- Long-term, I aim to contribute to **HCI research combining multimodal inputs and real-time ML inference**
-- I hope to build foundational research experience for graduate study in AI-focused labs
+I’m particularly interested in developing machine learning systems that are not only accurate but also practically applicable—especially in high-impact areas such as accessibility, safety, and health.
+I focus on designing models and interactions together, while optimizing for real-world constraints like deployment, usability, and latency.
+My goal is to contribute to research that bridges technical depth with tangible social impact.

+---

 ## 🏅 Recognitions
-- 🏅 1st Place Project – NIPA - Google Korea ML Bootcamp 2024 (3rd Cohort)
+- 1st Place Project – NIPA - Google Korea ML Bootcamp 2024 (3rd Cohort)
 Selected as the top project among final demo teams based on technical depth, completeness, and impact